The Best Indian Restaurants in Ubud and Bali (2026)

 Chai’Ba i s ideal for family and large gatherings.

-We hope you found this list a useful guide when the Indian food cravings kick in.
+Whether you’re seeking something familiar or eager to explore the breadth of South Asian cuisine, these restaurants represent the strongest expressions of Indian dining in and around Ubud today.
 And if you are looking for something beyond Indian food, check our curated guide for the best bars to the top restaurants and the coolest cafes in Ubud and Bali.